Pak needs to continue taking credible, verifiable action against terrorism: India | Headlines

 - India

-The world should remain clear that Pakistan must continue to take ''credible, verifiable and irreversible'' action against terrorism, India said on Friday after anti-money laundering watchdog FATF removed the neighbouring country from its 'grey list'.
+The world should remain clear that Pakistan must continue to take ''credible, verifiable and irreversible'' action against terrorism, India said after anti-money laundering watchdog FATF removed the neighbouring country from its ''grey list''.

-The Paris-based Financial Action Task Force (FATF) took off Pakistan from a list of countries under increased monitoring, also known as the 'grey list'.
+The Paris-based Financial Action Task Force (FATF) took Pakistan off a list of countries under increased monitoring, also known as the ''grey list''.

-''It is in global interest that the world remains clear that Pakistan must continue to take credible, verifiable, irreversible and sustained action against terrorism and terrorist financing emanating from territories under its control,'' External Affairs Ministry spokesperson Arindam Bagchi said.
+''It is in global interest that the world remains clear that Pakistan must continue to take credible, verifiable, irreversible and sustained action against terrorism and terrorist financing emanating from territories under its control,'' External Affairs Ministry spokesperson Arindam Bagchi said on Friday.

-''We understand that Pakistan will continue to work with the Asia Pacific Group on Money Laundering (APG) to further improve its Anti Money Laundering (AML) /Counter Terror Financing (CFT) system,'' he added.
+''We understand that Pakistan will continue to work with the Asia Pacific Group on Money Laundering (APG) to further improve its Anti Money Laundering (AML) or Counter Terror Financing (CFT) system,'' he added.

-Pakistan has been taken off the 'grey list' in the wake of Islamabad's ''high level political commitment'' in dealing with the menace and carrying out reforms in its existing monitoring mechanism, according to the watchdog.
+Pakistan was taken off the ''grey list'' in the wake of Islamabad's ''high-level political commitment'' in dealing with the menace of money laundering and carrying out reforms in its existing monitoring mechanism, according to the watchdog.

-The decision was taken by the FATF in its plenary held in Paris on October 20-21.
+The decision was taken by the FATF at its plenary held in Paris on October 20-21.

-Later at a virtual press conference, FATF president T Raja Kumar, who is from Singapore, said Pakistan has largely addressed all the 34 items given by the FATF.
+At a virtual press conference subsequently, FATF president T Raja Kumar, who is from Singapore, said Pakistan has largely addressed all the 34 items flagged by the watchdog.

-However, he said, Pakistan still needs to continue to work in this regard and the FATF encourages Pakistan to cooperate with the FATF's Asia Pacific Group to combat financial terrorism and money laundering.
+However, he said, Pakistan still needs to continue to work in this regard and the FATF encourages it to cooperate with its Asia Pacific Group to combat financial terrorism and money laundering.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)